 Identifying the user within a certificate

-X.509 certificates have multiple fields such as expiry date, CN name, san name, etc. Depending on your organisation and policies, different fields will be used to encode the user name/id.
+If you’re wondering how x509 certificate authentication works, it has to have multiple fields such as expiry date, CN name, san name, etc. Depending on your organisation and policies, different fields will be used to encode the user name/id.
 For example:

 Version: 3 (0x2)